json-api/json-api/_format/1.1/index.md

     exists; if it doesn't, the client **SHOULD** simply ignore the pointer.
   * `parameter`: a string indicating which URI query parameter caused the error.
-  * `profiles`: an array of the requested profile URIs that the server was not able to support.
 * `meta`: a [meta object][meta] containing non-standard meta-information about the error.